 You've made the music - now you're ready to get the word out.
 From social media management, to press and blog campaigns, to new album releases, we know how to get your music heard by people that can create opportunities.
 We also have experience getting you set up with the right tools to manage your digital distribution, EPK, marketing, social media, booking, and merchandise sales.

 We can help you put all of the pieces together to manage yourself or take web strategy off your plate so you can focus on making music...[Read More]

 If you're ready to take your act on the road, but not sure where to start, we can help.
 We've already spent years making the right contacts and getting talent buyers to trust our taste.
 We are not in the big leagues but we know how to get a guarantee and fill the room.

 Our aim is to help you develop useful, professional habits from the start.
 Being a touring musician can be extremely stressful.
 We want to push you ahead of the curve and not go bankrupt before you start seeing a profit.
 Plus we know all the ins and outs of being a touring band so we can tell you what to expect and make sure you bypass a lot of headaches along the way...
 [Read More]

-She has managed Ardent Studios' web strategy and social media from 2007 until 2012 and worked with too many bands to count.
+She managed Ardent Studios' web strategy and social media from 2007 until 2012 and worked with too many bands to count.
 Many of them you've probably actually heard of.
 She also was Big Star's publicist during this time and managed their social media.
 She played an essential role in fundraising for the Big Star documentary Nothing Can Hurt Me.